UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

           ("power" OR "inclusion")
       )
       NOT (
-                  ("statistical power" OR "analysis power" OR "power analysis" OR "predictive power" OR "power of the model" OR "theta power" OR "limbs power" OR "knee power" OR "mean power" OR "total power" OR "detection power" OR "discrimination power"
+                  ("statistical power" OR "analysis power" OR "power analysis" OR "predictive power" OR "power of the model" OR "theta power" OR "limbs power" OR "knee power" OR "mean power" OR "total power" OR "detection power" OR "discriminat* power" OR "power allocation" OR "power output" OR "output power"
                   OR "inclusion criteria" OR "criteria for inclusion" OR "at inclusion" OR "inclusion and exclusion criteria" OR "inclusion in th* study"
                   )
                   NOT